 - Points are awarded according to the performance of the components of your team at each Grand Prix and your team performance in Reality F1 (see scoring system).

-- Championship points will be awarded at every race of the 2020 Formula One season.
-You are strongly encouraged to register your team before the first race of the season: Austrian Grand Prix (5th July 2020).
+- Championship points will be awarded at every race of the 2021 Formula One season.
+You are strongly encouraged to register your team before the first race of the season: Bahrain Grand Prix (28th March 2021).
 Teams registered after the start of the season will be eligible for entry into the championship and can join leagues but will not be awarded points from any races they have missed.

 - You are allowed to make changes to the major components (drivers and cars) of your team on three separate occasions without incurring a points cost.
 Subsequent changes will result in 20 championship points being deducted on each occasion.
 Changes are only counted when the new team has been used in a race.
 Changes to your pit stop strategy are free and are encouraged.
 See points table and refer to 4.